alezzandro/aap25-ee-vmware-rhel8/README.md

 All the playbooks accept parameters so you can launch them without changing the Ansible code, plus you may also instruct OpenShift in to launching it with the correct parameters.
 You can start from the `pod` or `job` template overriding the container's default start command.

+<b>Please Note</b>: in the `playbooks` folder you will also find a playbook for deleting all the snapshots for the target Virtual Machine, this is a mandatory prerequisite for VMware, otherwise the disk mode change will fail.

 ### Usage Example
 You could launch the playbook for reconfiguring all the disks of virtual machine to mode `persistent` launching the following command from the running container: